Get Your First Term’s Tuition Covered

 - Letter of support from your employer, or two letters of reference

-- Note: You may be required to provide additional supporting materials if your undergraduate GPA was lower than 2.75 or was conferred by a university outside the U.S. Please let our admissions team know if either of these conditions applies.
+- Note: You may be required to provide additional supporting materials if your undergraduate GPA was lower than 2.75 or was conferred by a university outside the U.S. Please let our admissions team know if you do not meet all admission requirements but are interested in applying.

-- In addition to the standard application materials outlined above, if you wish to be considered for the merit scholarship you must write and submit a 350-word essay answering one of the following prompts:
+- In addition to the standard application materials outlined above, to be considered for the merit scholarship you must write and submit a 350-word scholarship essay answering one of the following prompts:

 - Application and letter of recommendation submitted online